 Lit 50 was written by Toni Nealie and Robert Rodi along with Brendan Buck, Amy Danzer, Amy Friedman, Jael Montellano and Jarrett Neal.

-Cover and interior photos by Joe Mazza/Brave Lux
+Photos by Joe Mazza/Brave Lux